AGProjects/python-sipsimple/sipsimple/applications/README.txt

 Parses NOTIFY body for xcap-diff event.
 Used to detect changes in XCAP documents changed by other device configured for the same presentity.

+iscomposing.py (RFC3994)

+This module parses and generates isComposing messages according to RFC3994.
+It's used mainly in chat environments to indicate the other party that the user is actually typing a message.

+dialogrules.py

+This module parses and generates dialog-rules documents to have authorization policy on dialog-info event.
+There is not yet an RFC on this so the module is implemented following the same ideas as pre-rules (RFC5025).